camille-wilkens/Dog_App/README.md

 			weights.best.VGG16.hdf5

-The dog_app.ipynb notebook contains the following steps to create and test the CNN Alogorithm:
+The dog_app.ipynb notebook contains the following steps to create and test the CNN Algorithm:

 		Step 0: Import Datasets